OlgaLipovtseva/iCodeProject_React/README.md

 # Learning project for iCode program.

-This project is focusing on the fron-end development.
+This project is focusing on the front-end development.
 It is based on React and uses React Bootstrap library and Firebase.
+Bootstrap was chosen to implement better screen size adaptability.

 # Parts of the project:

-- user authenticatin using Firebase Auth and Firebase Realtime base for role assigning.
+- User authentication using Firebase Auth and Firebase Realtime base for role assigning.
+Implemented using React Context.
+Parts: Sign up, Sign in, Sign out, Forget password; Users account and Admin (accesible only with Admin role) pages.

-- ecommerce part with Store page and cart.
+- Ecommerce part with Store page and cart.
+Products are loaded from Realtime Firebase.
+Cart implemented using Redux.